zhiqiangjianggithub/EchoSightPro/README.md

 ## 9. License ##

 Attention, personalized license is on this software.
 Check license declare for details.
 But I make it brief here for guys.
 If it is for university study, academic research, lab research without any commercial purpose, no limits at all.
 For commercial purpose, prototype machine build, it can only be used for hardware evaluation and run independently.
-Trying to integrate to your product is strictly forbidden.
+Trying to integrate to your product for bussiness purpose is __strictly forbidden__.

+## 10. Have a good day ##